 So this next one might be the equivalent of a souped up hotel room layout.
 The dressing room could be left open plan or closed off with sliding doors as shown.

-Here's a great layout with lots of dressing space, luxurious bathroom and comfortable sleeping space.
+Here's a great master bedroom floor plan with lots of dressing space, luxurious bathroom and comfortable sleeping space.

 This arrangement handles the circulation well and is quite an efficient use of space.
 I'd be tempted to add in an archway or a reduced ceiling level over the bed to give it a feeling like an alcove.